reuters-graphics/bluprint/README.md

 $ bluprint new
 ```

-The CLI will ask you to pick one of your bluprints to use and will guide you through any other information your bluprint needs to finish scaffolding your project.
+The CLI will ask you to pick a bluprint and will guide you through any other information your bluprint needs to finish scaffolding your project.

 ### Remove a bluprint from your CLI